mbalitoh56/Hospital_Appointment_Scheduling/Architecture.md

 # C4 Architecture Diagrams

+## Project Title:
+Hospital Appointment System

+## Domain:
+Healthcare

+The **Hospital Appointment System** is part of the **Healthcare** field, which focuses on providing medical services and managing things like patient visits, doctor appointments, and hospital operations.
+This system is designed to help patients book appointments with doctors, let admins manage and cancel appointments, and make sure doctors can see their own schedules.
+It makes the process of managing appointments smoother and more organized, which helps improve the patient experience and hospital efficiency.

+## Problem Statement:
+The goal of this **Hospital Appointment System** is to solve problems that hospitals face with scheduling and managing appointments.
+In many hospitals, it's easy to have double-booked appointments, missed appointments, or patients struggling to find available doctors.
+This system helps by allowing patients to book appointments directly with doctors, giving admins the ability to manage and cancel appointments, and allowing doctors to view their own appointments.
+The system also stores appointment data so that information is saved even after closing the program.
+By making appointments more organized, the system helps hospitals run more smoothly and makes it easier for patients to access care.

 ## Context Diagram (Level 1)
 The Context Diagram shows the overall system and its interactions with external entities.